How to write presentations using Bruce the Presentation Tool

 centered at the top by default.

-There's a lot of examples in the examples/ directory, showing off most of Bruce's features.
+There's a lot of examples in the examples download, showing off most of Bruce's features.
+Get the examples from <http://code.google.com/p/bruce-tpt/downloads/list>.

 More Detail